Loxone/cordova-plugin-media/README.md

 ### Android Quirks

+- Since Android 13, the write external storage handling has been changed, the permission is no longer granted - to avoid further rewrite, recording goes to the chache directory instead.
 - Android devices record audio in Adaptive Multi-Rate format.
 The specified file should end with a _.amr_ extension.
 - The hardware volume controls are wired up to the media volume while any Media objects are alive.
 Once the last created Media object has `release()` called on it, the volume controls revert to their default behaviour.
 The controls are also reset on page navigation, as this releases all Media objects.